djaus2/AthsVideoRecording/README.md

 ### Meet-Event-Heat Selection
-- Now done on the ProgramPage _(Currently from Crosshairs icon center bottom)_
+- Now done on the ProgramPage. _Icon 2nd from left at bottom._
 - From where programs can also be uploaded from AppStitcher.
 - When so selected the video filename is automatically set and can't be manually changed, until app is rebooted.